openforis/accuracy-assessment/README.md

 > install.packages("shiny")

+You can clone the application and run it directly from your machine (one download)

+It runs as any Shiny rstudio application

-Then you call the library and launch the application directly
+Or you can call the library and launch the application directly from GITHUB

 Only one application can run at a time

-To stop the application just close the tab where the application running
+To stop the application just close the tab where the application is running

 ###  Design